warwick-machine-learning-group/wmlg.io/wmlg-reading-group.markdown

 ## Forthcoming

-14 November 2019, Thursday, at 3PM, by Michael Smith.

-The paper/topic: Gaussian Processes for Low cost Air Pollution monitoring in Kampala

-***

 21 November 2019, Thursday, at 3PM, by Kathryn Leeming.

-The paper/topic: TBA
+The paper/topic: Forecasting traffic speeds in Bristol using time series methods

 ***

-28 November 2019, Thursday, at 3PM, by Thomas Pinder.
+28 November 2019, Thursday, at 3PM, by Daniel J. Tait.

-The paper/topic: TBA
+The paper/topic: Finite Element Method hands-on coding session

 ***